Administrative subpoena

-An administrative subpoena under U.S. law is a subpoena issued by a federal agency without prior judicial oversight.
-Unlike traditional subpoenas that require a court order or grand jury authorization, administrative subpoenas allow agencies to compel the production of documents, records, or testimony directly as part of their regulatory or investigative functions.
-This authority has expanded significantly since the September 11 attacks, with agencies such as the Drug Enforcement Administration, Internal Revenue Service, and Securities and Exchange Commission among those empowered to issue such subpoenas.
+An administrative subpoena under United States law is a subpoena issued by a federal agency without prior judicial oversight.
+Unlike with judicial subpoenas that require a court order, or grand jury subpoenas that require grand jury authorization, the congressional statutes that empower administrative subpoenas allow agencies to compel the production of documents, records, or testimony without court involvement as part of their regulatory or investigative functions.
+Congress has expanded this authority significantly since the September 11 attacks, with agencies such as the Drug Enforcement Administration, Internal Revenue Service, Department of Homeland Security, and Securities and Exchange Commission among those empowered to issue such subpoenas.

 The practice has generated substantial legal and policy debate.
 Critics say that administrative subpoena authority is a violation of the Fourth Amendment to the United States Constitution, arguing that it circumvents traditional warrant requirements and judicial checks on government power.
 Proponents say that it provides a valuable investigative tool that enables agencies to efficiently gather information necessary for law enforcement and regulatory compliance without the delays inherent in seeking court approval.

+Enforcement

+Different U.S. federal agencies may issue administrative subpoenas for civil enforcement actions or as part of criminal investigations.
+Since different types of administrative subpoenas are authorized by different statutes, they have a range of enforcement procedures, but typically they rely on courts for enforcement.
+For this reason, recipients of some kinds of subpoenas decline to provide the requested information and instead challenge the order in court, and wait for a court to order them to comply.
+Courts typically exercise substantial deference to the agency requesting the subpoena in deciding whether to enforce it.
+The decision of a district court to enforce an administrative subpoena is held to the standard of being reviewed for abuse of discretion, itself a deferential standard.

 History

+Antecedents in England

-Historical antecedents for the modern-day administrative subpoena date back as far as the Star Chamber and the prerogative courts, which issued warrants and subpoenas that were not subject to significant procedural safeguards or the rule of law.
+Historical antecedents for the modern-day administrative subpoena date back to the prerogative courts in England in the 15th to 17th centuries, including the Star Chamber, which issued warrants and subpoenas that were not subject to significant procedural safeguards or the rule of law.
+In English history, the power of government to compel without court involvement has been described as "absolute power" or "prerogatives", which was given by John Adams as a primary target for elimination by the American Constitution.

-Administrative subpoenas have most commonly been issued by the Offices of the Inspector General of various federal agencies.
-The Drug Enforcement Administration was granted administrative subpoena authority under the Comprehensive Drug Abuse Prevention and Control Act of 1970.
-In 1996, Congress expanded the authority to issue the subpoenas to the Federal Bureau of Investigation when investigating health care fraud cases under the Health Insurance Portability and Accountability Act.
-More recently, public law 106-544 dated December 19, 2000, the Department of Justice has attempted to expand administrative subpoena authority to terrorism investigations through amendments to the Patriot Act.